-POLICY ADOPTION & AMENDMENTS:
+30.0 POLICY ADOPTION & AMENDMENTS:

-This policy statement will become effective immediately following adoption by the Board of Supervisors.
-It will remain in force as long as the delegation of authority to the Treasurer to invest is in effect and until the policy statement is subsequently amended in writing by the County Auditor-Controller/Treasurer/Tax Collector, reviewed by the Treasury Oversight Committee and approved by the Board of Supervisors.
+This IPS will become effective immediately following adoption by the Board of Supervisors.
+This policy shall be reviewed annually by the County's Treasury Oversight Committee and approved by the County Board of Supervisors.
+It will remain in force as long as the delegation of authority to the Treasurer to invest is in effect and until the IPS is subsequently amended in writing by the County Auditor-Controller/Treasurer/Tax Collector, reviewed by the Treasury Oversight committee and approval by the Board of Supervisors.